Blue-Widge/Fourier-Cycloides/README.md

 Check An0n1mity's repository who's using a FFT library and GTK : https://github.com/An0n1mity/fourier-drawing

 I'll see later if I will update this to create a release and add a more user friendly usage

++/- -> Increase/Decrease the drawing speed
+UP_Arrow/DOWN_Arrow -> Increase/Decrease the number of circles